DonnnChaewon/example_laravelcrud/README.md

 Add explanation in the code of edit.blade.php for edit data.<br>
 Add explanation in the code of index.blade.php for view data.<br>
 Add additional code in api.php for API.<br>
-Add a KdramaApiController file via upload for API.<br>
+Add a KdramaApiController file via upload for API.